 Building an anytime, anywhere PD environment

-When Vinogradov learned about G Suite Enterprise for Education (GSEfE), which offers premium features like security dashboards, access controls, and more instructional tools, he realized it could solve a key professional development challenge for UDSD teachers.
-While both the Enterprise and standard versions of G Suite include Google Meet, the Enterprise version lets users record meetings with up to 250 attendees.
+When Vinogradov learned about Google Workspace for Education Plus, which offers premium features like security dashboards, access controls, and more instructional tools, he realized it could solve a key professional development challenge for UDSD teachers.
+While both the Plus and standard versions of Google Workspace include Google Meet, the Plus version lets users record meetings with up to 250 attendees.

 “When you record a PD session, you create an artifact that someone else can access later," Vinogradov explains.
-He envisions the possibility of teachers simply setting up meetings to record their best practices for using Chromebooks and G Suite in the classroom, then sharing recordings with colleagues and storing them in a PD folder in Google Drive.
+He envisions the possibility of teachers simply setting up meetings to record their best practices for using Chromebooks and Google Workspace in the classroom, then sharing recordings with colleagues and storing them in a PD folder in Google Drive.

 In some ways, a recorded PD session is preferable to attending training in person.
 “When someone views a recording, they can pause, re-watch the highlights, and repeat sections as needed,” he says.
 “It’s more accurate and efficient than taking notes on the spot.”